tkn-tub/ns3-gym/src/traffic-control/doc/queue-discs.rst

 similarly stored in a NetDeviceQueue object, because it would make the network module depend on the traffic-control module.
 Instead, this information is stored in the TrafficControlLayer object aggregated to each node.
-In particular, a TrafficControlLayer object holds a map which stores, for each NetDevice, a vector of Ptr<QueueDisc>.
-The size of such a vector is the number of device transmission queues and each element of this vector is a pointer to the queue disc to activate when the above problems occur.
-The traffic control layer takes care of configuring such a map at initialization time, based on the "wake mode" of the root queue disc.
+In particular, a TrafficControlLayer object holds a struct NetDeviceInfo which stores, for each NetDevice, a pointer to the root queue disc installed on the device, a pointer to the netdevice queue interface (see below) aggregated to the device, and a vector of pointers (one for each device transmission queue) to the queue discs to activate when the above problems occur.
+The traffic control layer takes care of configuring such a vector at initialization time, based on the "wake mode" of the root queue disc.
 If the wake mode of the root queue disc is WAKE_ROOT, then all the elements of the vector are pointers to the root queue disc.
 If the wake mode of the root queue disc is